EppuSyyrakki/BTree/README.md

 As with any Unity object, Leaf classes can use editor-assignable variables by using the SerializeField attribute.
 XNode restricts these variables to be either prefabs or value types, as a Scriptable Object such as the TreeAsset or TreeNode classes cannot reference scene objects.

+The documentation within the scripts can provide further information on their usage and implementation that might not be expressed here.

 ### Implementing the Leaf class
 OnEnter, OnExit and OnExecute can be called on the same frame in different nodes.
 The Result of a node is checked immediately after calling the Execute method on it.
 When that result is detected as not Running, OnExit is immediately called on that Leaf.
 The tree is then evaluated, and OnEnter is called on the resulting new Leaf.
 In the next frame, this new Leaf’s OnExecute method is called and the Result checked again.

+#### OnEnter
-The **OnEnter** method is called when a new Leaf is received from the tree.
-It can handle setting up variables for the OnExecute method or other initialization specific to this particular execution of this node.
-At this point the possible context object is already fetched from the agent by the base Leaf class.
+Called when an agent receives a new Leaf from the tree.
+It can handle setting up variables for the OnExecute method or other initialization specific to this particular execution of this node (as opposed to OnInitialize that is called only once at startup).
+At this point any possible Context object is already fetched from the agent by the base Leaf class.

+#### OnExecute
-**OnExecute** drives the performance of an action.
+Drives the performance of an action.
 It is called on every frame by the agent, and might contain a code block that handles setting the Result.
-For example, it could be set to Success on a “Move To” node if the agent is close to whichever target it was assigned.
-If a Max Duration is set on the node, the base class will advance a timer and check if that duration is exceeded and fail the node, but only if the result is still marked as Running.
+For example, it could be set to Success on a _Move To_ node if the agent is close to whichever target it was assigned.
+If a _Max Duration_ field is set on the node, the base class will advance a timer and check if that duration is exceeded and fail the node, but only if the result is still marked as Running.
 This enables inheritor classes to use the Max Duration field with their own timer to set a success result - the default implementation sets the Result as Failure if Max
 Duration is exceeded.

+#### OnExit
-**OnExit** is called when the execution of a node ends.
+Called when the execution of a node ends.
 It can be used to reset any variables that were altered during the execution of this node, such as custom timers.
 The base class will handle resetting any possible context used.

+#### Setting the Result property
 Changes to the result of a node are done through a property of the TreeResponse class named Response, which in turn has a property of a Result enumerator with the possible values of Running, Success and Failure, as described previously.